 Once waffle iron is ready, add batter to griddle.
 Amount will vary based on waffle iron.
 To achieve heart waffles, use a spring release scoop.
 Fill scoop with batter.
 Starting in the top left side quadrant of the griddle, release the batter in a downward motion towards the lower center of the griddle, tapering off just before reaching the edge.
 Repeat on the other side.
 This will take a little practice.
 Think skinny hearts as you’re pouring.
 It will expand as it cooks.

 Place cooked waffles on prepared baking sheet.
 This will help them to hold their crisp exterior.
-Serve immediately or place a in warmed oven (250 degrees).
+Serve immediately or place a in warmed oven (250°F degrees) to re-crisp.

 Top waffles with yogurt, Bonne Maman preserves, berries, and maple syrup.